gruhn/vue-qrcode-reader/README.md

 ### `paused` prop

-With the `paused` prop you can prevent further `decode` propagation and functions passed via `track` are stopped being called.
+With the `paused` prop you can prevent further `decode` propagation.
+Functions passed via `track` are also stopped being called.
 Useful for example if you want to validate results one at a time.

-This will also freeze the camera stream.
+> When the component is paused the camera stream freezes but is actually still running in the background.
+The browser will tell you that the camera is still in use.
+If you want to kill the stream completely you can pass `false` to the `camera` prop.

 ```html
 <qrcode-reader @decode="onDecode" :paused="paused"></qrcode-reader>